 Assessing Student Learning with Core Moodle Tools

-Assessment and feedback are a critical part of the teaching and learning process.
-You might want to create a low-stakes assessment that is “formative,” meaning it is administered before or during the learning process to guide your teaching or help your student monitor progress.
-On the other end of the spectrum, you might have a major assessment like an exam or project that you use in a “summative” way at the end of a module or unit.
+Assessment and feedback are critical to teaching and learning.
+Low-stakes assessments can be “formative,” meaning they administered before or during the learning process to guide your teaching or help learners monitor their progress.
+A major assessment like an exam or project may be used in a “summative” way at the end of a module or unit to measure how well learners have mastered the topic.
 Moodle has several built-in tools you can use to assess student learning.

 Register for a workshop on this topic